 It is predominantly women and young children who are killed by indoor air pollution.

-According to the WHO these deaths are attributable to the following diseases:
+According to the World Health Organization (WHO) these deaths are attributable to the following diseases2:

 # Empirical View